spidernet-io/spiderpool/docs/usage/rdma-roce.md

         ~# ibstat mlx5_0 | grep "Link layer"
         Link layer: Ethernet

-   Make sure that the RDMA subsystem on the host is in shared mode.
+   Make sure that the RDMA subsystem of the host is in shared mode.
 If not, switch to shared mode.

         ~# rdma system
         netns shared copy-on-fork on